 Modern day critics

-The age of the internet counts only one conspiracy theorist challenging the authenticity of the Piprahwa find.
-Terry Phelps is an independent British researcher who asserts that Führer tampered with the find and that the British government covered it up in order to suit their foreign policy needs.
+The age of the internet counted only one conspiracy theorist website that challenged the authenticity of the Piprahwa find.
+An independent British researcher asserted that Führer tampered with the find and that the British government covered it up in order to suit their foreign policy needs.
 The theory, which was read out at the Harewood House conference, pre-dates and does not address the letters archived in the Royal Asiatic Society in London in 2006.
 These are accessible on this site and move the conspiracy theory from the far-fetched to the implausible.
+The website no longer exists.

 The late Andrew Huxley (SOAS) became a close friend and collaborator with Phelps, and used his research to put his own theories forward.
 Huxley, whose area of expertise was law, combines documentary evidence with speculative ‘courtroom style’ leaps for which there is no documentation.
 His papers or lectures have suggested that, despite taking time to write and publish three papers on the Piprahwa inscription, John Fleet actually believed it to be a Führer forgery but was silenced by the Royal Asiatic Society’s inner circle (Huxley’s SOAS inaugural address).
 Huxley also believes that Georg Bühler’s drowning in Lake Constance was actually a suicide brought about by the disgrace of his former student, Alois Anton Führer.
 (This was read at the Harewood House conference on Piprahwa but never published.)